When a Close Friend Dies

 “Forever” is Cut Short When a BFF (Best Friend Forever) Dies

-This grief (of a friend) is sometimes harder for the griever to bear because it is sometimes considered a “disenfranchised grief.”
+This grief (of a friend) is sometimes harder for the griever to bear because it is considered a “disenfranchised grief.”

 Disenfranchised Grief

 Society doesn’t always acknowledge the significance of friendships in the same way that it does romantic relationships or family relationships.
+Oftentimes, the griever generally does not get recognized as someone who is greatly grieving, because the deceased was not an immediate family member.

 Some people might even tell you to “get over it already” since it was “just” a friend.
-If that happens, remind yourself that the fact that you and your friend did not have shared romantic or blood ties.
+If that happens, remind yourself that even though you and your friend did not have shared romantic or blood ties, you became friends because you meant a lot to each other, as if you were “chosen family.”
+So, the expectation that you’ll quickly “get over” this loss completely invalidates your very real grief.

-Here are some thoughts to keep in mind as you experience the loss of a friend.
+Here are some thoughts to keep in mind as you experience the loss of a friend:

 • Grief is not simply sadness.
 It’s a combination of feelings and emotions that include anger, regret, confusion, fear, anxiety, loneliness, guilt, blame, to name a few.
 In grief, any emotion or thought or feelings is perfectly okay.